Counting Nitrogen Atoms – The History of Determining Total Meat Content (Part 4): The Background of the History of Nutrition

 “In 1842 George Budd, Professor of Medicine at King’s College, London, gave a memorable lecture titled “Disorders resulting from defective nutriment,” from which these are some of his opening comments: “There is no subject of more interest to the physiologist or of more practical importance to the physician … than the disorders resulting from defective nourishment. … These disorders are, no doubt, frequently presented to us by the destitute poor in our large towns; but … from our not being acquainted with all the circumstances in which they arise, their real cause escapes us.
 It is only—as in ships, garrisons, prisons, and asylums—when large numbers of men … become affected with one disease, that our attention is fixed upon it, and that we can succeed in discovering its cause by considering what is peculiar in their circumstances”.
 (Carpenter)

-An understanding emerged that protein and the accompanied measurement of the nitrogen content is not the only “wellness factor” in food.
+An understanding emerged that protein and the accompanying measurement of nitrogen content is not the only “wellness factor” in food.
 Kenneth brilliantly reviews the history of the development of the concept that nutrition is crucial to wellness at a time when the germ theory of disease was predominant.

 Protein research continued